 Assessing the risks presented by an individual nurse, midwife or nursing associate’s practice means carefully considering the evidence about those risks.

-Our evidence will need to clearly explain whether patients were put at risk by the nurse, midwife or nursing associate’s conduct or failings in the past, and what harm did or could have happened to patients because of those failings.
-When considering the risk of harm to patients, we'll always consider the possible consequences of the concerns, such as members of the public feeling reluctant to access health and care services, experiencing less favourable treatment or both.
+Our evidence will need to explain clearly whether people using health or care services were put at risk by the nurse, midwife or nursing associate’s conduct or failings in the past, and what harm did or could have happened to other users of services because of those failings.

-We will need to assess how likely the nurse, midwife or nursing associate is to repeat similar conduct or failings in the future, and if they do, if it is likely that patients would come to harm, and in what way.
+We will need to assess how likely the nurse, midwife or nursing associate is to repeat similar conduct or failings in the future, and if they do, if it is likely that people who use services would come to harm, and in what way.

 Prioritise people